 Endowed Funds of The Plain Local schools foundation and Alumni Association

-The Plain Local Schools Foundation and Alumni Association holds a variety of named endowed funds that support the Plain Local School District with monies
+The Plain Local Schools Foundation and Alumni Association holds a variety of named endowed funds that support the Plain Local School District with monies.
+Read about the endowed funds and make a donation below.

 The Bill J. Bowling Family Endowment Fund